Home

 CODER_TELEMETRY_ENABLE: "false" # Disable telemetry

-CODER_DERP_SERVER_STUN_ADDRESSES: "" # Only use relayed connections
+CODER_DERP_SERVER_STUN_ADDRESSES: "disable" # Only use relayed connections

 CODER_UPDATE_CHECK: "false" # Disable automatic update checks